RaulCasado/blog/src/content/blog/en/astro-post.md

 So, why Astro?
 Here are some of the key reasons I picked it for my blog:

 1. **Superior Performance**: Astro focuses on performance.
 It generates static sites that are incredibly fast and light, which is ideal for a blog where loading speed is crucial to the user experience.
-Nobody likes to wait for a page to load, especially not a blog.
+Nobody likes to wait for a page to load.

 2. **Frameworks flexibility**: Astro allows you to use different JavaScript frameworks (React, Vue, Svelte, etc.) in the same project.
 This means that you can choose the best tool for each task without being tied to a single framework.
 However, be careful with this!
 If you end up creating a project using too many frameworks, it could become more complicated than expected.
 If you end up using Astro but find yourself creating most of your components in React, maybe it would have been better to use React directly.